inet-framework/inet-showcases/docs/visualizer/advanced/index.md

 close and restart qtenv to see the effects of the parameter changes.
 The following parameters react to changes in qtenv:

--   <var>display flag</var>: used to turn visualizations on and off
+-   `display flag`: used to turn visualizations on and off
--   <var>filters</var>: various filters like node, packet, and interface filters
+-   `filters`: various filters like node, packet, and interface filters
--   <var>format string</var>: used to customize how information is
+-   `format string`: used to customize how information is displayed
-    displayed

 TODO: not sure the description is needed...as this is an advanced